Stephanie Halbert Jones

 Communications and Research Specialist, Racial Equity Tools.org

-• Responsible for curating and updating racial equity resources and communicating with more than 6,000 RET members via monthly email newsletters and direct communication.
+Responsible for curating and updating racial equity resources and communicating with approximately 15,000 RET members via monthly email newsletters and direct communication.

 M.A. in International Development & Social Change